SaidTorres3/video-editor/README.md

 - Play, pause, stop controls
 - **Spacebar toggles play/pause** for quick control
 - **Drag and drop** a video onto the window to load it
-- Custom timeline for navigation
+ - Custom timeline bar for navigation with a red time cursor
  - Click anywhere on the timeline to jump directly to that point
  - Keyboard shortcuts for quick navigation (Left/Right arrows skip 5s, J/L skip 10s, K pauses, ',' and '.' step frames)
 - Frame-by-frame playback control
 - Hardware-accelerated rendering using Direct2D